1-833-44-EV-ENE (1-833-443-8363) ev@ene.org

 Though not required, in order to get the most out of any plug-in car’s electric mileage benefits, it is typically recommended to purchase a Level 2 home charging station.
 This will recharge your EV five to ten times faster than Level 1, and allow even ones with large batteries to always fully charge overnight.

 The best time to get a Level 2 is just before taking delivery of your vehicle, so the equipment can be installed and ready for charging the moment you receive your electric car.
 Massachusetts requires all chargers to be ENERGY STAR Certified Electric Vehicle Supply Equipment (EVSE).
-To find and compare products, visit the ENERGY STAR website.
+To find and compare products, visit the

 Charging Equipment Installation

-There are several turnkey services that will do a great job, but they are expensive.
-A local electrician hired directly will probably be less costly, but don’t let
+If you don’t already have a trusted local electrician, there are several turnkey services that will do a great job, but they tend to be more expensive.
+An electrician hired directly will probably be less costly, but don’t let price be the only consideration.
+A proper electrical code rated system is the most important factor for safe home charging.

-Qmerit | Smart Charge America | Boston EVC
+Here are some links to EV charging installation companies: Qmerit | Smart Charge America | Boston EVC

 Contact us to get free information and support on the purchase and installation process.